w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 ## Contribute to the work

-The WCAG 2.x Backlog Task Force welcomes input from the global accessibility community on the work to resolve WCAG 2.x issues.
+The WCAG 2.x Backlog Task Force welcomes input from individuals and organizations around the world on the work to resolve WCAG 2.x issues.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force by commenting on or proposing solutions for open issues in the [WCAG GitHub repository](https://github.com/w3c/wcag/issues).
+You can contribute to the work without being a member of the task force:

+* If you’re aware of an issue with any of the published WCAG 2.x resources, raise a new issue.
+* Comment on or propose solutions for open WCAG 2.x issues.

+Either comment / raise a new issue in the [WCAG GitHub repository](https://github.com/w3c/wcag/issues) or email the [chairs](https://www.w3.org/groups/tf/wcag2x-backlog/participants/#chairs).

 ### Become a participant in the task force